polakowo/tinynet/README.md

-This package is a tiny DL framework designed in a modular, Keras-like, fashion.
+TinyNet is a tiny DL framework designed in a modular, Keras-like, fashion.
 The aim is to provide understanding of basic building blocks of neural networks and their coordination.

 Features:
 - Batch, mini-batch and stochastic GD